-- · what is considered assessment malpractice; - the related processes for investigating malpractice; - the possible outcomes that may be reached and the consequences.
+- what is considered assessment malpractice; - the related processes for investigating malpractice; - the possible outcomes that may be reached and the consequences.

-Malpractice shall be minimised by ensuring students and staff are aware of the issues: plagiarism, collusion, fabrication of results, falsifying grades, fraudulent certification claims; referencing skills; and a zero tolerance approach.
+Malpractice shall be minimised by ensuring students and staff are aware of what constitutes malpractice, including, but not limited to, plagiarism, collusion, fabrication of results, falsifying grades, fraudulent certification claims; referencing skills; and the College's zero-tolerance approach.